Blustery and cool through the weekend

 Cooler than average temperatures into next week

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Showers and areas of drizzle continue across the region to start your Saturday.
-Look for blustery and cool conditions as rain diminishes during the day, with highs in the 50′s.
+(KWQC) -- Look for blustery and cool conditions as rain diminishes during the day, with highs in the 50′s.
+Winds will continue out of the north at 10 to 20 mph, with gusts to 30 mph.
 Expect lingering clouds overnight into Sunday, along with breezy and cool weather.
 Heading into the work week, we’ll see a mix of clouds and sun, with readings in the 50s through Tuesday.
+We’re back in the 60′s Wednesday and Thursday.
 Rain chances return Thursday and Friday.

 SUNDAY: Lingering clouds, breezy and cool.
 High: 54°.
 Wind: N 10-15+ mph.